jeysonp/Bamazon/README.md

 <img src="images/image2.png">

-3. Currently there are 75 "Wifi Outlet Electrical Sockets".
+3. Currently there are 75 "Wifi Outlet Electrical Sockets" (item #10 in the table).
 Choose the number you would like to puchase and hit enter.
-I chose 10 for this example.
+I typed "10" for this example.
 Immediately the table is revised to show that there are now 65 Wifi outlets left.

 <img src="images/image3.png">